◼ Basic Approach

 In addition to the above, the Audit Division, which was organized to directly report to the President and CEO, conducts internal audits of each department of the Company.
 It also provides supervision and guidance to internal audit departments in major subsidiaries, as well as directly auditing subsidiaries when necessary.

-Status of the meetings of the Board of Corporate Auditors
+Status of meetings of the Audit and Supervisory Committee (FY2018)

 Status of Activities to Strengthen the Functions of the Audit and Supervisory Committee